jina-ai/rungpt/README.md

 OpenGPT is a simple, open-source, and easy-to-use GPT-style text generator.

+## About OpenGPT

+OpenGPT is an open-source cloud-native of large multi-modal models (LMMs).

 **Warning**: This is an idea that I had and I wanted to try it out.
 The design has not been implemented yet.
 **The content of README.md is just a placeholder to remind me of what I want to do.**

+You can learn more about OpenGPT’s [architecture in our documentation](https://opengpt.readthedocs.io/en/latest/).

+## Roadmap

+You can view our roadmap with features that are planned, started, and completed on the [Roadmap discussion](discussions/categories/roadmap) category.

 ## Installation